Tais993/Tais993.github.io/article.markdown

 </table>

 In the case of an instance method, the first item of an array is reserved to the current objects reference.
-After this, the methods arguments follow in order.
+After this, the methods arguments follow in order, following the methods variables in order.

-### The Stack
+### The Operand Stack

+Imagine the local variable array as a fridge, you grab things out of it, and put things in it. \
+But the work get's done on the counter in the kitchen.
+And the stack plays role as this so-called counter.

+The operand stack works by pushing and popping values.
+The JVM uses the stack as a workplace.